yiisoft/test-support/docs/en/README.md

 You can pass any number of closure-listeners to the `SimpleEventDispatcher` constructor.
-Listeners should decide, should they process the event or not, as `SimpleEventDispatcher` does not contain complex logic for matching an event to a listener. simultaneously, the dispatcher is PSR-compliant and consider `StoppableEventInterface`.
+Listeners should decide, should they process the event or not, as `SimpleEventDispatcher` does not contain complex logic for matching an event to a listener.
+Simultaneously, the dispatcher is PSR-compliant and consider `StoppableEventInterface`.

 If your code sent as event to `SimpleEventDispatcher`, then in tests you can check this using the following methods: